 There is no statewide restriction on vacation rentals, however, property owners may choose to limit their availability.
 Check with individual properties for their specific status.

 Restaurants: Open with Restrictions

 All restaurants are allowed to be open for take-out and curbside pickup service.
-Guests must follow spacing of six feet and restaurants may seat parties no larger than 8 people.
+Guests must follow spacing of six feet.
 Outdoor seating will be permitted as long as dining parties are seated with six feet between them.
 Some local restaurants have expanded their outdoor space to accommodate more diners while still providing separation between dining parties.

 Restaurants may choose to open or remain closed, as they wish, so it's best to reach out directly in advance or check online to find out specific status.

 Bars, breweries, taprooms and similar establishments are allowed to be open, with the same restrictions applied to restaurants.
 Many establishments are still offering curbside pick-up.

 Retail Stores: Open with Restrictions

 All retail stores are allowed to operate at 50% capacity, as along as social distancing can be maintained between patrons.
 Some stores may have limited or varied operating hours, so check with individual retailers.

 City of Huntsville and City of Madison parks are open, and encourage patrons to wear protective face coverings and maintain social distancing.
 Monte Sano State Park and Land Trust of North Alabama trails and nature preserves are open.
 Highlights of the revised policy include:

 - Playgrounds, splash pads, and pavilions open